Plenary Sessions (PL1 – PL5)

 The symposia are sessions in which invited speakers share new results on a given topic with other researchers.
 The aim is to reflect and compare data with other perhaps contradictory results and to discuss new hypotheses and concepts for further research with well established colleagues.

 In every concurrent symposium three 30-minute lectures will be presented, that provide an update and understanding of new developments and innovations in a certain area.

 The most notable and exciting work from all abstracts submitted to the conference will be honoured with an oral presentation in these sessions.
 Presenters are expected to explain their work and answer questions from the audience.
 Speaking time for concurrent session is 15 minutes including time for discussion.
-One of the sessions (C03) is dedicated to the 20 best posters, which will receive a 2 minute short presentation in front of the audience, followed by a discussion at the Electronic Posters in front of the hall.
+Two of the concurrent sessions are dedicated to the best posters, which will receive a 3 minute short presentation in front of the audience, followed by a discussion at the Electronic Posters.

 Workshops are sessions in which the speakers are expected to share with the audience their personal experience in a field, either clinical or basic.
 These sessions are addressed to participants who wish to acquire practical knowledge on a specific subject, and therefore an interactive discussion during or at the end of the workshop is expected.

 The ELPAG Track (Ethical, Legal and Psychosocial Aspects in Genetics) has a special focus on the psychosocial impacts of genetics and genetic counselling.
 They are not only intended for Genetic Councellors and Genetic Nurses, but address issues of relevance to all experts in the field of Human Genetics.
 All sessions related to this track can identified with the following tag: